obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Manage plugin lifecycle.md

 - Register intervals, events, and DOM listeners through helper methods (`registerEvent`, `registerInterval`, `registerDomEvent`).
 - Pass a `Component` to APIs like `MarkdownRenderer.render` to ensure proper lifecycle handling.
 - Organize your plugin into smaller `Component` subclasses to simplify ownership.
-- Remember: if you create a resource, make sure it’s cleaned up by `onunload`.
+- Remember: if you create a resource, make sure it's cleaned up by `onunload`.